ngmor/catch_ros2/catch_ros2/examples/README.md

 ## Integration Testing
 Integration testing is an important way to ensure different elements of your system work together as desired.
 In ROS, we generally want to test that our nodes behave correctly, which may difficult with typical unit testing.

 ROS 2 already contains a [framework for writing integration tests in Python](https://github.com/ros2/launch/tree/rolling/launch_testing) which may be more than sufficient for most users.
-However, to my knowledge I have not seen an easy way to create integration tests in C++ or more specifically with Catch2.
+However, to my knowledge I have not seen an easy way to create integration tests in C++ (or more specifically with Catch2).
 The primary motivation of this package is to provide a framework for just that.

 ### Components
 For a launch integration test in this framework you need 4 components: